silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 while keeping characters recognizeable.
 For example, vowels with french accents are replaced with their base characters, `pâté` becomes `pate`.

+It is advisable to set the `SS_Transliterator.use_iconv` setting to true via config for systems which have `iconv` extension enabled and configured.
+See [the php documentation on iconv](http://php.net/manual/en/book.iconv.php) for more information.

 In order to allow for so called "multibyte" characters outside of the ASCII subset, limit the character filtering in the underlying configuration setting, by setting `URLSegmentFilter.default_use_transliterator` to `false` in your YAML configuration.